Nausicaä of the Valley of the Wind (film): Box office

-Critical response
+Critical reception

 Nausicaä of the Valley of the Wind received critical acclaim.
-The film is frequently ranked among the best animated films in Japan, and is seen by critics as a seminal influence on the development of anime, as the film's success led to the foundation of Miyazaki's Studio Ghibli and several other anime studios.
-Theron Martin of Anime News Network praised the film for its character designs, as well as Hayao Miyazaki's direction and Joe Hisaishi's score.
+The film has been ranked among the best animated films ever made, and is seen by critics as a seminal influence on the development of anime, as the film's success led to the founding of Studio Ghibli and several other anime studios.
+In a contemporary review of the initial American release, Terry Lawson of Dayton Daily News applauded the film for its character designs and allegorical themes, as well as Hayao Miyazaki's direction and Joe Hisaishi's score.
+Theron Martin of Anime News Network praised the film for largely the same reasons.
 He also said that the film "deserves a place on any short list of all-time classic anime movies."
 Common Sense Media, which serves to inform parents about media for children, rated the film positively and cited its good role models and positive messages, but also cautioned parents about its dramatic setting and violent scenes.
 At Metacritic, the film has a weighted average score of 86 out of 100 based on 7 critics, indicating "universal acclaim".
-Helen McCarthy in 500 Essential Anime Movies praised the animation techniques of Miyazaki, stating that "the real strength of this film is the script, packed with incident, excitement and passion, and the soundtrack" of Joe Hisaishi.
+Helen McCarthy in 500 Essential Anime Movies praised the animation techniques of Miyazaki, stating that "the real strength of this film is the script, packed with incident, excitement and passion, and the soundtrack" by Joe Hisaishi.